Notes updated as of March 03, 2021.

 What are the side effects of each?

 Neither vaccine had serious safety concerns reported over any of the three trials, other than rare allergy reactions for those who are allergic to components of vaccines.
 People who have had anaphylactic reactions to vaccines should consult their doctor prior to taking them, as they would with any vaccine.
-Some people report sore arms, fatigue, headache, and chills/fever, etc for a few hours or days after the injection.
-In my experience, this seems to be more common in people who have had COVID.
+Some people report sore arms, fatigue, headache, and chills/fever, etc. for a few hours or days after the injection.
+In our experience, this seems to be more common in people who have had COVID.
 Ask your doctor or nurse practitioner how they felt after getting the vaccine.

 What about Bell’s Palsy?

-The studies found no increased inflammatory disease reactions (Bell's palsy, etc) compared to placebo (saline) or average population risk.
+The studies found no increased inflammatory disease reactions (Bell’s palsy, etc.) compared to placebo (saline) or average population risk.
 That is, some amount of these conditions happen with any watched group.

 What about future side effects of the vaccine?

 The trials (started in March) will continue for those receiving the first doses and will last 2 years and beyond.
 In fact, when many doctors and staff members received their vaccines, they elected to get daily texts from the CDC asking if they had any issues to help track side effects.
 Almost all side effects to vaccines occur in the first week so we are months beyond that with >75,000 Americans in closely watched trials.
 If you are concerned about side effects ten years from now from one COVID gene injected into you, imagine how concerned you would be getting ALL the COVID genes by getting the disease.